What happens during Anaphase I of meiosis? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four haploid cells.
-It consists of two stages: Meiosis I and Meiosis II.

-Focus on Anaphase I, which is a phase within Meiosis I. During this phase, homologous chromosomes, which are pairs of chromosomes containing the same genes but possibly different alleles, are separated.
+Recognize that Anaphase I is a part of Meiosis I. During this phase, homologous chromosomes, which are pairs of chromosomes containing the same genes but possibly different alleles, are separated.

+In Anaphase I, the spindle fibers attach to the centromeres of each homologous chromosome pair.
+These fibers then contract, pulling the homologous chromosomes apart.

-Recognize that during Anaphase I, the homologous chromosomes are pulled apart by the spindle fibers and move towards opposite poles of the cell.
-This is a key event that distinguishes Anaphase I from Anaphase II, where sister chromatids are separated.
+The homologous chromosomes are pulled towards opposite poles of the cell.
+This separation reduces the chromosome number by half, which is a key feature of meiosis.

-Note that the separation of homologous chromosomes during Anaphase I is crucial for reducing the chromosome number by half, ensuring genetic diversity in the resulting gametes.

-Remember that Anaphase I is followed by Telophase I, where the cell prepares to divide into two cells, each with half the number of chromosomes, setting the stage for Meiosis II.
+Note that unlike mitosis, sister chromatids remain together during Anaphase I. The separation of sister chromatids occurs later in Meiosis II.

 Watch next